Business Sign-off & Approvals for Jira Cloud

 If your process is built around formal approval sequences, vote groups, or multi-step routing, you may prefer tools positioned around complex approval path design.

-If your primary need is approval on workflow transitions, a simpler transition-rule app may be enough.
+If your primary need is approval on workflow transitions, a simpler transition rules app may be enough.

 If you want approvals in Jira Cloud without workflow sprawl, but still need room for governance, audit history, and stronger control later, that is the problem this product is aimed at.